 The visitor center and The Walter Residence are open to the public from May 25 to October 16, 2022, Wednesdays - Sundays.
 Free tours are available by reservation.
-To reserve a tour call 319-934-3572 or email email@example.com.
+To reserve a tour call 319-934-3572 or email firstname.lastname@example.org.
 The Visitor Center is ADA accessible; though most of the house may present some challenges, please call for special accommodations.
 Visitors must check in at the Visitor Center near the entrance of the park before taking a tour.

 *Walk-ins are only accepted as space allows.
 Please contact the park for school or large party tours.

 Hike the trail to the Walter Estate.
 Along the way, use your smart device to scan Quick Response (QR) codes for information on natural and cultural resources within the park.
 The trail is about 3/4 of a mile one way and covers diverse habitats within the 426-acre site.